That is the look of a man who no longer bears the yoke of a Big 4 job.

 - Do I have enough experience to venture out without the public accounting safety net?

-Two weeks ago, Jason Bramwell gave you some sound advice on how to decide if the time is right to go into industry.
+Relax.
+Asking questions is good.
+Being prepared before you make a big leap is also good.
+If you’re super stressed about it, check out this advice from controllers on how to make the leap from public accounting to industry.
 There is a lot to consider, of course.
 Quitting feels like failing in any job.
 The profession chews lots of people up and spits them back out; it has nothing to do with you.

 When you’ve decided it’s time to take the plunge, here’s what to do: